dhavala/Surprise/doc/source/model_selection.rst

 The model_selection package
 ---------------------------

-Surprise provides various tools to run cross-validation procedures and search the best parameters for a prediction algorithm.
+idly provides various tools to run cross-validation procedures and search the best parameters for a prediction algorithm.
 The tools presented here are all heavily inspired from the excellent `scikit learn
 <http://scikit-learn.org/stable/modules/classes.html#module-sklearn.model_selection>`_